 This is possibly the best-themed roller coaster in any Orlando theme park.

-There are lots of animatronics and huge sets which immerse you into the story.
+There are lots of animatronics and huge sets which immerse you in the story.

 Not only that, the roller coaster is incredible.
 There are seven launch sections, a backward drop, and a free-fall drop.